E3Bind: An End-to-End Equivariant Network for Protein-Ligand Docking: Introduction

 \section{Introduction}

 For nearly a century, small molecules, or organic compounds with small molecular weight, have been the major weapon of the pharmaceutical industry.
 They take effect by ligating (binding) to their target, usually a protein, to alter the molecular pathways of diseases.
-The structure of the protein-ligand interface holds the key to understanding the potency, mechanisms and potential side-effects of small molecule drugs.
+The structure of the protein-ligand interface holds the key to understanding the potency, mechanisms and potential side effects of small molecule drugs.
 Despite huge efforts made for protein-ligand complex structure determination, there are by far only some $10^4$ protein-ligand complex structures available in the protein data bank (PDB)~\citep{berman2000pdb}, which dwarfs in front of the enormous combinatorial space of possible complexes between $10^{60}$ drug-like molecules~\citep{hert2009chemicalspace,reymond2012chemicalspace} and at least 20,000 human proteins~\citep{gaudet2017nextprot,uniprot2019uniprot}, highlighting the urgent need for \textit{in silico} protein-ligand docking methods.
-Furthermore, a fast and accurate docking tool enables binding pose prediction for molecules that have yet to be synthesized, empowering mass-scale virtual screening~\citep{lyu2019ultralargedocking}, which is a vital step in modern structure-based drug discovery~\citep{ferreira2015sbddreview}.
-Compared with models that only output a scalar score (\textit{e.g.} binding affinity) for each protein-ligand pair, docking software provides pharmaceutical scientists with an interpretable, information-rich result.
+Furthermore, a fast and accurate docking tool capable of predicting binding poses for molecules yet to be synthesized would empower mass-scale virtual screening~\citep{lyu2019ultralargedocking}, a vital step in modern structure-based drug discovery~\citep{ferreira2015sbddreview}.
+It also provides pharmaceutical scientists with an interpretable, information-rich result.